makrai/notes/zellers17-verb-attrib.md

 * e.g. _salute_ has several properties, such as being a light movement, a social act, and short in duration
 * We use these attributes as the internal mapping between visual and textual
-  * reason about a previously unseen action.
-In contrast to much prior work
+  * reason about a previously unseen action
   * learns to infer action attributes from
     * dictionary definitions and
     * distributed word representations
-* results [are reasonable]
+* results are reasonable

 # 1 Intro

-* We develop and use a corpus of verb attributes, [drawing inspiration from]
+* We develop and use a corpus of verb attributes, drawing inspiration from
-  * linguistic theories on ... aspectual verb classes of Vendler (1957)) and
+  * linguistic theories on aspectual verb classes of Vendler (1957)) and
   * studies on linguistic categorization of verbs and their properties (Friedrich and Palmer, 2014; Siegel and McKeown, 2000)